TexteaInc/funix-doc/Reference.md

     * `slider`: a slider.
 You can optionally set the arguments `start`, `end`, and `step` using a function call syntax `slider[start, end, step]` or `["slider", {"min":min, "max":max, "step":step}]` -- in the latter case, not all three parameters need to be customized.
 For integers, the default values are `start=0`, `end=100`, and `step=1`.
 For floats, the default values are `start=0`, `end=1`, and `step=0.1`.
 The UI component is [MUI's Slider](https://mui.com/components/slider/).
 * `str`
   * allowed widget names:
+    * `textarea` (default): Multiline text input with line breaks.
+The UI component is [MUI's TextField with multiline support](https://mui.com/material-ui/react-text-field/#multiline).
-    * `input` (default): a text input box.
+    * `input`: a text input box.
 Only oneline.
 The UI component is [MUI's TextField](https://mui.com/material-ui/react-text-field).
-    * `textarea`: Multiline text input with line breaks.
-The UI component is [MUI's TextField with multiline support](https://mui.com/material-ui/react-text-field/#multiline).
+    * `password`: a text input box with password mask.
+The UI component is [MUI's TextField](https://mui.com/material-ui/react-text-field).
 * `bool`
   * allowed widget names:
     * `checkbox` (default): a checkbox.
 The UI component is [MUI's Checkbox](https://mui.com/components/checkboxes/).